spiral/docs/framework/memory.md

 # Framework - Static Memory
-Framework (component spiral/boot) provides convenient interface to store some computation data shared between processes.
+Framework (component `spiral/boot`) provides a convenient interface to store some computation data shared between processes.

 > Current implementation of shared memory stores data in physical files with the help of OpCache.
-Future implementation will move data storage to RoadRunner or shared PHP extension with shm, do not couple your codebase to physical files.
+Future implementation will move data storage to RoadRunner or shared PHP extension with SHM, do not couple your codebase to physical files.

 ## MemoryInterface
 Use interface `Spiral\Boot\MemoryInterface` to store computation results: